Kantachi horses grazing at the foot of Shiriyazaki Lighthouse, the northernmost point of Honshu [Higashidori Village, Aomori Prefecture]

 The ancestors of these horses were originally native Japanese horses known as "Nambu horses," and they have been grazing in this area since the Edo period

-The horses first became known in 1970 when Tsutomu Iwasa, the principal of the local Shiriya Elementary and Junior High School, wrote the following poem at the first calligraphy gathering: "In the morning clouds, the cold-settled horses neigh bravely, perhaps a storm on Chikushigahara."
+The horses became known when Tsutomu Iwasa, the principal of the local Shiriya Elementary and Junior High School,"In the dawn, the Kanchidachi horses neigh bravely, braving the storms of Chikushigahara."composed the following poem at the first calligraphy gathering of the year in 1970:

 Since then, they have come to be known as "Kandachiuma" and have become known throughout the country.
 "Kandachiuma" refers to the image of horses standing in a pasture covered in snow, facing the strong cold wind